Chef and Owner of HOME by Chef Wayan

 Tell us your story – how did you get here?

 Also, relationship building is very important in this industry.
 You never know what doors will open, or when, or where, or who has their hand on the door handle!
 I try my best to be a trusted colleague, a helpful collaborator, and follow through on my promises.
 Reputation can carry you far, as long as you show up for people and earn their trust.
-So, I would say I was able to get to my current station due in part to my hard work, but also thanks to others’ teaching me, mentoring me, and helping me decide which doors to walk through.
+So, I would say I was able to get to my current station due to hard work, but also thanks to others’ teaching me, mentoring me, and helping me decide which doors to walk through.

 What accomplishment are you most proud of?